MunibaP/Book-Search-Engine/README.md

 1. Node.js
 2. Express.js
 3. MongoDB database
-4. Webpack & WebpackPwaManifest Plugins
+4. MongoDB Atlas
 5. Concurrently
-6. Babel
+6. Apollo Server
-7. IndexedDB
+7. Render
-8. Mini-CSS-Extract Plugin
+8. React
+9. GraphQL
-9. Visual Studio Code(VS-code)
+10. Visual Studio Code(VS-code)
-10. Github: Github was used to create a repository which includes all the required files, links to the projects, package.json, npmrc file, gitignore and the README file.
+11. Github: Github was used to create a repository which includes all the required files, links to the projects, package.json, npmrc file, gitignore and the README file.
-11. Gitlab: Gitlab was used to clone the project to our laptop.
+12. Gitlab: Gitlab was used to clone the project to our laptop.

 ## Installation
-1. To install the challenge#19 , first create a new repository in your Github account, and then clone this repository to your local computer.
+1. To install the challenge#21 , first create a new repository in your Github account, and then clone this repository to your local computer.
 ```
 To clone: git clone https://github.com/your-username/repository-name.git
 ```